alessandrodalbesio/MRE-harvesting-MRE-optitrack-interface/README.md

 pip install -r requirements.txt
 ```
 Before running the <code>main.py</code> file it's important that you verify that:
-- You are in the same network of the Optitrack system which you want to stream informations from (currently you can do this with ZeroTier VPN).
+- You are in the same network of the Optitrack system which you want to stream informations from (currently you should be connected with the ZeroTier VPN).
 - On the Optitrack system the streaming of data is turned on (you can find a screenshot of the configuration in the <b>OptiTrack server configuration</b> section)
 - You have set up the parameters in the <code>modules/settings.py</code> file (such as the client address, the server addres, ...)
 - The websocket server is up and running.
 If the websocket is turned off the bridge will start but it will turn off very shortly.
 If the connection between the websocket server and the OptiTrack bridge is lost the bridge will try to reconnect to the websocket server.
 The number of reconnection attempts is set in the <code>modules/settings.py</code> file.

-Please take into account that in some cases it might take few second before starting streaming the data to the Websocket Server. <br><br>
+Please take into account that in some cases it might take few second before starting streaming the data to the Websocket Server. <br>
+<b>IMPORTANT</b>: Please be sure to have all other VPN disconnected since they might interfere and the OptiTrack system might not be able to stream the data to the bridge.

 If you are running the program with a manager (e.g. <code>supervisor</code>) is suggested to set the variable <code>LOGGING_ON_STDOUT</code> in the file <code>settings.py</code> to <code>False</code> while is recomended to put it to <code>True</code> if you are running it in a command windows. <br>
 The logging on the stdout (controller with the variable <code>LOGGING_ON_STDOUT</code>) is set to a logging level of **DEBUG** while the logging on the file is set to a logging level of **INFO**. <br>